fkie-cad/squid/README.md

 `squid` is a RISC-V emulator with features that make it a powerful tool for vulnerability research and fuzzing.

-Unlike other emulators, `squid` utilizes AOT instead of JIT compilation and allows you to write passes that modify the target's code before emulation.
+Unlike other emulators, `squid` utilizes AOT instead of JIT compilation and allows you to rewrite your target's code before emulation.
-During runtime, you manually handle events like system calls in your harness, giving you total control over your target.
+During runtime, you get full control over your target by handling all system calls and other events yourself.
-This makes it easy to create new sanitizers and test programs for all kinds of vulnerabilities, not just memory corruption.
+This makes it easy to create and combine new sanitizers and test programs for all kinds of vulnerabilities, not just memory corruptions.

-Check out [this blog post (todo)]() to take a look under the hood of `squid` and get a demonstration of how to apply four different sanitizers to a target, covering SQL injections, command injections, memory corruptions, and information disclosures.
+Check out [this blog post (todo)]() to get an overview over `squid` and a demonstration of how to apply multiple different sanitizers to a target, covering SQL injections, command injections, memory corruptions, and information disclosures.

 ## Features
-While `squid` was built to enhance traditional greybox fuzzing, it has certain limitations.
+`squid` is an emulator but its main use case is to augment greybox fuzzing with advanced crash oracles.
+It is best combined with a native fuzzer to achieve both, high throughput and enhanced bug finding capabilities.

 `squid` offers
-- Fast snapshots
+- Fast snapshots on memory
-- Byte-level permissions on memory
+- Byte-level permissions
-- Good perf due to AOT compilation
+- Decent enough performance due to AOT compilation
-- Custom instrumentation by custom passes
+- Ability to rewrite the binaries before emulation
 - Integration into LibAFL for the creation of fully-fledged fuzzers

-However, it can only be used for Linux user-space applications that are written in C and compiled with a specific set of flags.
+However, it can only be used for Linux user-space applications that are written in C.
+The source of the target _must_ be available because `squid` only supports binaries that are compiled with a specific set of flags.

 ## Demo Sanitizer
 The following demonstrates how to setup an exemplary SQL-injection sanitizer in less than 100 lines of code / 30 minutes.